Suit: Fabric

 For non-business use, tweed has been popular since Victorian times and still is commonly worn.
 A wide range of colour is available, including muted shades of green, brown, red, and grey.
 Tweeds are usually checked, or plain with a herringbone weave, and are most associated with the country.
 While full tweed suits are not worn by many now, the jackets are often worn as sports jackets with odd trousers (trousers of different cloth).

 The most conventional suit has two or three buttons and is either medium-to-dark grey or navy.
 Other conservative colours are grey, black, and olive.
 White and light blues are acceptable at some events, especially in the warm season.
 Red and the brighter greens are usually considered "unconventional" and "garish".
 Tradition calls for a gentleman's suit to be of decidedly plain colour, with splashes of bright colour reserved for shirts, neckties or kerchiefs.

-In the United States and the United Kingdom, around the start of the 20th century, lounge suits were never traditionally worn in plain black, this colour instead being reserved for formal wear (including dinner jackets or strollers) and for undertakers.
-However, the decline of formal wear since the 1950s and the rise of casual wear in 1960s allowed the black suit to return to fashion, as many designers began wanting to move away from the business suit toward more fashion suits.
+In the United States and the United Kingdom, around the start of the 20th century, lounge suits were never traditionally worn in plain black, this colour instead being reserved for formal wear (including dinner jackets or strollers) and for mourning.
+However, the decline of formal wear since the 1950s and the rise of casual wear in 1960s allowed the black suit to return to fashion, as many designers began wanting to move away from the business suit toward more fashion-forward suits.

 Traditional business suits are generally in solid colours or with pinstripes; windowpane checks are also acceptable.
 Outside business, the range of acceptable patterns widens, with plaids such as the traditional glen plaid and herringbone, though apart from some very traditional environments such as London banking, these are worn for business now, as well.
 The colour of the patterned element (stripes, plaids, and checks) varies by gender and location.
 For example, bold checks, particularly with tweeds, have fallen out of use in the US, while they continue to be worn as traditional in Britain.
 Some unusual old patterns such as diamonds are now rare everywhere.

 Inside the jacket of a suit, between the outer fabric and the inner lining, there is a layer of sturdy interfacing fabric to prevent the wool from stretching out of shape; this layer of cloth is called the canvas after the fabric from which it was traditionally made.
 Expensive jackets have a floating canvas, while cheaply manufactured models have a fused (glued) canvas.
 A fused canvas is less soft and, if poorly done, damages the suppleness and durability of the jacket, so many tailors are quick to deride fused canvas as being less durable, particularly since they may tend to permanently pucker along the jacket's edges after some use or a few dry cleanings.
 However, some selling this type of jacket claim that the difference in quality is very small.
 A few London tailors state that all bespoke suits should use a floating canvas.